Military history of Mexico: Mexican Drug War

 The Mexican military has participated in efforts against drug trafficking.
 The Operaciones contra el narcotrafico (Operations against drug trafficking), for example, describes its purpose in regards to "the performance of the Mexican Army and Air Force in the permanent campaign against the drug trafficking is sustained properly in the faculties that the Executive of the Nation grants to him, the 89 Art.
 Fracc.
 VI of the Constitution of the Mexican United States, when indicating that it is faculty of the President of the Republic to have the totality of the permanent Armed Forces, that is of the terrestrial Army, Navy military and the Air Force for the inner and outer security of the federation."

 In 1892 the Federal Law started making changes and brought in four new elite special forces into Mexico.
-While having to reorganize police forces five times the very tempting bribery to pay off police forces had came to an end.
+While having to reorganize police forces five times the very tempting bribery to pay off police forces had come to an end.
 Drug wholesales had sky rocketed in the early (2000s) jumping from $13.6 to $49.4 billion.
 With that happening on June (2008) legislation was passed and Mexico was granted $1.6 billion in efforts to upgrade the National Justice System and stop the war on drugs.